SoftMonster/KeeperRLMods/Alpha29/Alpha29Bonus/READ_ME.txt

 Thanks for your understanding.

-The mod can be discussed on Discord here:
+The mod can be discussed on Steam here:

 https://steamcommunity.com/workshop/filedetails/discussion/1854801359/1630790987595175192